-An advice note is recommended which advises the consent holder that any future development on the proposed lots will be subject to the requirements of the Gore District Council Subdivision and Land Development Bylaw 2019 and the Gore District Plan and will be assessed at the building consent stage.
-Additionally, an advice note is recommended which advises the consent holder that should the Land Transfer Survey result in a significant variation to the proposed areas and boundaries of Lots 1 and 2, a separate subdivision application may be required.
+An advice note is recommended which advises the applicant that any future development on the proposed lots will be subject to the requirements of the Gore District Council Subdivision and Land Development Bylaw 2019, and the Gore District Plan and will be assessed at the building consent stage.

-Overall, the proposed lots are considered to be consistent with the anticipated type of subdivision within the residential zone.
+Overall, the proposed lots are considered to be consistent with the anticipated type of subdivision within the Residential A zone.
 Proposed Lot 2 is a suitable size and is free of constraints to enable future permitted land uses.
-It is considered that the size, shape and configuration of the proposed lots is appropriate and that any adverse effects on the wider environment will be no more than minor.
+It is considered that size, shape and configuration of the proposed lots are appropriate and that any adverse effects on the wider environment will be no more than minor.